 How to Cut an Onion (with minimal tears)

 So the "experts" say store your onions at room temperature.
 I'm sure there's a good reason for that but I know that a warm onion is a sure path to fast tears.
 Those oniony fumes are slowed down when the onion is cold.
 And the fewer cuts you do with the knife, the better.
-Most people cut the onion into pieces and then start banging at with the knife.
+Most people cut the onion into a few big pieces and then start banging at it with the knife.
 Another sure path to tears.

 So the rules are, refrigerate your onions, be efficient with your knife cuts and get it to the size you want with as few cuts as possible.
 Here's how it's done . . .

-For a diced or minced onion:
+For a diced or minced onion (see below for sliced rings):

 Trim a thin sliver off the root end leaving some of the root visible.

-Trim off the top end.
+Trim off the stem end.

 Place the onion on the cutting board root side up and cut it in half, cutting through the center.